 The Puerto Rico 22 (PR-22) P3 is a 40-year hybrid toll concession developed to improve and extend a 52-mile toll highway along the northern coast of Puerto Rico.
 The closest free alternative to PR-22 requires 45 additional minutes of travel time.
 The Puerto Rico Highways and Transportation Authority (PRHTA) had been downgraded and lacked access to the capital markets to borrow funds for needed upgrades to the toll highways, including improvements to electronic toll collection.
 Thus, PRHTA sought private partners for a monetization of the existing asset that would provide funds for these capital upgrades, as well as for other roads in the territory.
 In June 2011, PRHTA selected Autopistas Metropolitanas de Puerto Rico, LLC, a special purpose vehicle of Goldman Sachs and Abertis Infrastructuras, as a concessionaire for a 40-year lease of both highways.
 The concession will provide sufficient funds to defease $902 million of the existing debt on the project, $356 million in safety and other capital improvements on the roadway (as well as on PR-5, a 2.5-mile eastward extension), and $178 million for other projects.
 In September 2011, the concession achieved financial close, with approximately 40 percent of the concession fee financed by equity contributions and 60 percent through long-term debt.
 For more information about the PR-22 and PR-5 concessions and other projects in Puerto Rico, see the Puerto Rico Public- Private Partnership Authority Web site at www.p3.gov.pr.

-FHWA's Office of Innovative Program Delivery maintains a Web site (www.fhwa.dot.gov/ipd) with information about all aspects of innovative program delivery, including publications, project profiles, and other information about P3s and innovative finance.
+FHWA's Center for Innovative Finance Support maintains a Web site (www.fhwa.dot.gov/ipd) with information about all aspects of innovative program delivery, including publications, project profiles, and other information about P3s and innovative finance.

 The National Conference of State Legislatures (NCSL) provides a toolkit, education, training, and publications on P3s.
 For more information about these resources, see the NCSL Web site at http://www.ncsl.org/research/transportation/partners-project-on-public-private-partnerships-p.aspx.

 This primer provides a brief high-level introduction to some of the key aspects of P3 concessions for highway projects and exhibits how P3s differ from traditional highway project development.
 Table 2 summarizes some of these distinctions between traditional high way project development and P3 concessions in terms of financing source, cost overrun and construction risk, term, and public agency role.
-More detailed and technical information can be found via the Office of Innovative Program Delivery's and NCSL's Web sites referenced in the previous section.
+More detailed and technical information can be found via the Center for Innovative Finance Support's and NCSL's Web sites referenced in the previous section.